 The flight attendants do a great job of serving the meal and keeping wine glasses full.
 The chef prepares everything perfectly.
 The food was five-star quality.

 The Lobby is the lounge on the Etihad A380.
 It is located on the upper deck between first and business class.

 The Lobby has a small seating area in a circular seating arrangement.
 No attendant is assigned to the Lobby.
 You must wait until one walks by or use a call button to request one.

 Having power outlets at the seating area is a nice touch.
 Normally after takeoff a table is placed in the center of the seating area.
 On this flight the table was missing because the mechanism to secure it to the floor malfunctioned.
 Without a table there wasn’t much room to put drinks and snacks.

 After dinner I watched a movie before asking the flight attendant to make the bed while I changed into the pjs.

 There is a remote control beside the bed and a place to plug in the headset.
 The video screen swings out over the bed for watching in-flight entertainment.
 Another feature of the bed is that one panel of the wall between the the bed and the bed on the other side of the wall can be partially removed.
-This is great for couples who can slide the back the panel and sleep side by side from the torso up.
+This is great for couples who can slide the panel back and sleep side by side from the torso up.

 After putting on the pjs, stretching out on the soft mattress, and covering up with the quilt, sound sleep is a breeze.